alexcas20/AppWeather/README.md

 # AppWeather

 ## Info
-  App for show the weather of the city that you search.
+  App for show the weather of the city that you want search.
   * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

 ## Demo